Dear readers of ADxS.org, please forgive the disruption.

 5.3.
 ACC

-Gatzke-Kopp and Beauchaine34 describe the ACC as an interface between emotion and cognition,35 by using information from afferent projections from the limbic system about reward prediction errors to guide behavioral response,36 which links the following functions:
+Gatzke-Kopp and Beauchaine34 describe the ACC as an interface between emotion and cognition,35 using information from afferent projections from the limbic system about reward prediction errors to guide behavioral response,36 which combines the following functions:

-• Performing tasks that require choosing between competing responses (e.g., such as Go-No/Go and Stroop)
+• Performing tasks where you have to choose between competing answers (e.g. such as Go-No/Go and Stroop)

 • Motivational functions performed by the mesolimbic system and the limbic cortex

-• This is also supported by the characteristic profound apathy in the case of ACC damage
+• This is also supported by the characteristic profound apathy in the event of damage to the ACC

 The functions of the ACC are divided: